Universitat de ValènciaDepartment of Astronomy and Astrophysics Logo del portal

 Biography

-I am (and have been) part of almost all the space projects where asteroseismology or exoplanetary sciences are present, such as CoRoT (France, ESA), Kepler and TESS (NASA), Cheops, Ariel, Plato, and HAYDN (ESA).
-I lead different working packages in CoRoT and Plato.
-In particular, in Plato, I am responsible for the MSAP1 module (one of five) of its stellar pipeline.
-Currently, I am the Spanish IP of the ESA mission proposal HAYDN.
-This mission answered firstly the ESA M7 call and reached (with other 4 missions) the phase 0/CDF.
-It was not selected for phase A studies, but the Consortium has presented HAYDN to the current ESA M8 call.
-HAYDN is a project aiming to do asteroseismology in open and globular clusters.
-Spain is the third contributor to HAYDN, and I am part of its core team.
-I am also the IP of the Plan Nacional project "IP y coordinador en España de la propuesta de misión espacial M de la ESA, HAYDN".
-Between 2010 and 2012, I was the IP of the ESA S mission proposal PlanetVision.
-It was a project for exoplanetary systems characterisation answering the first ESA S mission call.
-It was an international consortium including 6 countries, 25 institutions and more than 125 researchers.
-Spain was its scientific leader (led by me) and industrial prime.
-PlanetVision reached the final round, but the selected one was Cheops.
+I have been involved in nearly all major space missions related to asteroseismology and exoplanet science, including CoRoT (France/ESA), Kepler and TESS (NASA), and Cheops, Ariel, Plato, and HAYDN (ESA).
+I have led several work packages in CoRoT and Plato, and in particular, within Plato, I am responsible for the MSAP1 module (one of five) of the stellar pipeline.
+I am currently the Spanish Principal Investigator (PI) of the ESA mission proposal HAYDN, which was submitted to the ESA M7 call, reached Phase 0/CDF, and has been resubmitted to the ongoing ESA M8 call.
+HAYDN aims to perform asteroseismology in open and globular clusters.
+Spain is the third-largest contributor to this mission, and I am a member of its core team.
+I am also PI of the Spanish National Project “IP y coordinador en España de la propuesta de misión espacial M de la ESA, HAYDN”.
+Previously, between 2010 and 2012, I was the PI of the ESA S-mission proposal PlanetVision, an international project on exoplanetary system characterisation involving six countries, 25 institutions, and over 125 researchers, with Spain as both the scientific leader (under my coordination) and the industrial prime.
+PlanetVision reached the final evaluation stage, although the selected mission was Cheops.

-I have taught at the Polytechnic University of Madrid, University of Valencia, University of Birmingham, and VIU, of which I was the head of its Master's in Astronomy and Astrophysics.
-I have co-supervised two PhD, and currently, I am co-supervising and mentoring another two.
-In addition, I have supervised 10 TFM.
-I have participated in 8 PhD juries and tens of TFM and TFG juries.
-In terms of outreach, I have written several articles in outreach journals and blogs, one of which was the cover of the journal AstronomiA Magazine (December 2017).
-Finally, I have given different outreach seminars (Pint of Science, Pub La Goma, etc.) and talks at different schools.
-I have also participated in outreach activities such as Caos y Ciencia, Expociencia, UoB open day, etc.
+My teaching experience includes courses at the Polytechnic University of Madrid, the University of Valencia, the University of Birmingham, and the Valencian International University (VIU), where I served as Head of the Master’s programme in Astronomy and Astrophysics.
+I have co-supervised two PhD theses and am currently co-supervising and mentoring two additional PhD candidates.
+In addition, I have supervised 10 Master’s theses and participated in eight PhD examination committees, as well as numerous Master’s and Bachelor’s thesis juries.
+In terms of outreach, I have written several popular science articles in magazines and blogs, including one that appeared on the cover of AstronomiA Magazine (December 2017).
+I have also delivered outreach talks and seminars in various initiatives (e.g. Pint of Science, Pub La Goma) and participated in public engagement events such as Caos y Ciencia, Expociencia, and Open Days at the University of Birmingham.

-I have reviewed papers for different journals (MNRAS, A&A, ApJ, ApJ Letters, New Astronomy, Physics and Astronomy Reports), and participated as part of the TAC of different facilities such as the Hubble Space Telescope (Cycle 27), Liverpool Telescope, and James Webb Space Telescope (Cycles 2 and 3).
-I am also a reviewer of the European Commission and the AEI (Juan de la Cierva and Plan Nacional del Espacio).
-I have organised more than 10 international meetings as part of the SOC and LOC (Iberian Meeting in Asteroseismology 1-10, Special Sessions at different EAS meetings), three of which I was the chair (two Iberian meetings and the Special Session 21 at the EAS meeting 2022).
+I regularly serve as a referee for international journals (including MNRAS, A&A, ApJ, ApJ Letters, New Astronomy, and Physics and Astronomy Reports) and as a member of Time Allocation Committees for facilities such as the Hubble Space Telescope (Cycle 27), the Liverpool Telescope, and the James Webb Space Telescope (Cycles 2 and 3).
+I am also a reviewer for the European Commission and the Spanish State Research Agency (AEI), including programmes such as Juan de la Cierva and the National Space Plan.
+I have organised more than ten international conferences as a member of the Scientific and/or Local Organising Committees (including the Iberian Meetings in Asteroseismology I–X and special sessions at EAS meetings), chairing three of them.

-Finally, I am a member of EAS, SEA, IAU, and RSEF, and between 2013 and 2015, I worked in the I+D department of the private company SapTools, working on Big Data analysis.
+Finally, I am a member of the European Astronomical Society (EAS), the Spanish Astronomical Society (SEA), the International Astronomical Union (IAU), and the Royal Spanish Society of Physics (RSEF).
+Between 2013 and 2015, I also worked in the R&D department of the private company SapTools, focusing on Big Data analysis.

 MUÑOZ LOZANO, JOSE ANTONIO